-At the outset it It is necessary to understand the legislative framework within which the Elected Members operate and from where they derive specific details of their roles and responsibilities.

-It is important to note that an An individual Elected Member, unless delegated, as a part of a committee arragnement has no authority to make decisions or to participate in the day-to-day management or operations of the Council - City.
-This includesing making any form of representation on behalf of the Council or the City, unless they are specifically authorised by Council to do so.
+It is necessary to understand the legislative framework within which the Elected Members operate and from where they derive specific details of their roles and responsibilities.
+An individual Elected Member has no authority to make decisions or to participate in the day-to-day management or operations of the City.
+This includes making any form of representation on behalf of the Council or the City, unless they are specifically authorised by Council to do so.
 Regulation 9 of the Rules of Conduct also prevents Elected Members from undertaking tasks that contribute to the administration of the local government unless so authorised by the Council or the CEO.

-It is important to note that Elected Members have no direct authority over employees with respect to the way in which they perform their duties.
+Elected Members have no direct authority over employees with respect to the way in which they perform their duties.

-Within the Act Section 2.10 of the Act outlines the role of Councillors as follows:
+Section 2.10 of the Act outlines the role of Councillors as follows: